willmeyers/tracking-bacteria/README.md

 Both methods capture the position (X, Y) of the points (retrieved from the moving organisms) which can be used as a basis for measuring interaction and correlation of variables.
 The program, while limited, provides a platform to further identify swimming patterns of selected organisms in 2D and 3D space.

 ## Methods
-The two different methods that I implemented in tracking protozoa that are built into the application.
+The two different methods that I implemented are:

 1. Background subtraction